ldrosu/PetClock/README.md

 If you enter your pet's name and date of birth, the adjusted age will be calculated.
 For reference, a second regular clock is shown.

-The image below shows the graphical elements added to a regular clock.
 ![Pet Clock Help](/PetClockHelp.png)

 ## Technology